Softwoods

 Seeds per Red Pine Cone and Seed Release

-Each red pine cone typically holds up to 40–50 winged seeds.
-Seeds are released in late summer into fall as the scales open.
-Dry weather and light winds help carry the seeds away from the parent tree, reducing competition and encouraging new red pine stands.
+Each red pine cone typically contains 40–50 small, winged seeds.
+Seed release usually occurs from late summer through fall, when cone scales open under dry conditions.
+Light winds then carry the seeds away from the parent tree, helping reduce competition and promoting the formation of new red pine stands.

 Red Pine Seed Germination

-Loblolly pine (Pinus taeda) is one of the most widely planted southern pines in the United States and a major source of timber and pulpwood.
-Its cones are an important identifier for landowners across the southeastern states and are covered in detail on our loblolly pine page.
+Loblolly pine (Pinus taeda) is one of the most widely planted and economically important pines in the United States, especially across the Southeast.
+Its larger, more elongated cones are a key identifying feature for landowners and foresters.
+Learn more about its growth, uses, and cone characteristics on our loblolly pine page.

 Description, Size, and Color of Loblolly Pine Cones